AALC Term Calendar ................................................

 Peer Advisors of the Academic Advising and Learning Center

 Peer Advisors are the first line of contact between you and the Academic Advising and Learning Center.
 These students, all from different areas of study, hold the experience and university knowledge to help guide you through your degree.
 They will be able to answer many of the basic questions you have regarding the university or direct you to the appropriate locations to get your questions answered.
-They are able to provide prospective about the university which can serve as priceless help to a student who may go though similar situations.
+They are able to provide insight about the university which can serve as priceless help to a student who may go through similar situations.

-Hometown: McMinnville, OR
+Hometown: Warrenton, OR

 Major: Double Degree in Psychology and Communications

-Class standing: Freshman
+Class standing: Junior

 Hometown: Tidewater, OR